jirifajta/psx-3d-stereoscopic/README.md

 Second about analog signal.
 3D TV’s support Half Side-by-Side video input to convert into 3D stereoscopic image, but my experience is that this does only work with a digital video input like HDMI.
 Because 3D TV’s that uses an analog video input supports only to convert 2D image into simulated 3D image as mentioned before.
 This is a setting that must be avoided in this setup.
 There is a workaround, connect a PlayStation analog video output (highly recommended to use Scart RGB or S-VIDEO for better sharpness) to an “analog to HDMI converter” and put this HDMI output into your 3D TV.
 Then the Side-by-Side setting is available to convert into 3D image.

 The method that I ended up using, was to implement Half Side-by-Side.
-You can try out 3 images (here at the bottom) on your 3DTV by connecting your PC to 3DTV via HDMI and set TV to 3D mode using SBS horizontal.

 # Implementation of stereoscopic rendering on PSX
 Two cameras are needed in a world space.
 Therefore, it is fairly identical to a two player split screen approach.<br/>
 4 drawing buffers and 2 display buffers are needed when using double buffering (upper 2 draw-buffers are the first display-buffer and bottom 2 draw-buffers are the second display-buffer).
 These 4 buffers are used for left and right screen for each eye and both are double buffered (display- and draw-buffer).

 ![PSX VRAM double buffered left and right image.](images/PSX-3D-stereoscopic-SBS-4x3-VRAM-buffers.png)<br/>
 _PSX VRAM double buffered left and right image._<br/>